-Freshwater production from a derated 6S70MC6 with high efficiency MAN Diesel turbocharger type TCA and fixed pitch propeller.
+Freshwater production from a derated 6S80ME-C9 with high efficiency MAN Diesel turbocharger of TCA type and with fixed pitch propeller.

 Based on the engine ratings below, this example will show how to calculate the expected available jacket cooling water heat removed from the diesel engine, together with the corresponding freshwater production from a freshwater generator.